dustinevan/jogger/job-worker-service-0001.md

 The Jogger cgroup implementation does the following:
 - When the Jogger server starts, a new cgroup is made for it: `mkdir /sys/fs/cgroup/jogger/`
 - The cpu, memory, and io controller are added for the jogger cgroup and its children
-- When a new job is started a new cgroup is made for that job: `mkdir /sys/fs/cgroup/jogger/$JOBID`
+- When a new job is created it is started in the jogger cgroup using `cgexec -g cpu,memory,io:jogger <cmd>`